ARTICLES

 6. Cobra Lily (Darlingtonia Californica)

-As the list continues, this plant definitely has a place in the 10 strangest plants to be ever seen.
+As the list continues, this plant definitely has a place in the 10 strangest plants ever seen.
 The cobra lily is a carnivorous plant that grows in bogs.
-Its name comes from its tubular top which resembles a cobra's head, while its forked leaf looks like a tongue.
+Its name comes from its tubular top, which resembles a cobra's head, while its forked leaf looks like a tongue.
 The plant traps insects by luring them in, and once the prey is inside, light shining through the translucent hood prevents it from finding the way out.
 It's trapped in there forever!

-Cobra Lily.
+Cobra lilies

 7. Corpse Flower (Amorphophallus Titanium)

 The corpse flower, hence its shape, is another plant that reeks of rotten bodies when blooming.
 Corpse flowers can take five to ten years to bloom for the first time and may take another two to ten years to bloom again.
-It is known as one of the strangest plants to inhabit earth as it has the largest unbranched group of flowers on the main branch, reaching heights of up to 3 meters.
+It is known as one of the strangest plants to inhabit the earth as it has the largest unbranched group of flowers on the main branch, reaching heights of up to 3 meters.
 You can imagine why, in some countries, this plant goes by another nickname: penis plant.

 Strangest plants corpse flower